deborah-74/Machine-Lab/6February/README.md

 ### Overview

 For this assignment, I had to use cardboard, a hot-glue gun and other materials to design a hand crank mechanism that includes a cam and a slider.
 The last part of the assingment was to successfully attach a motor to the mechanism and have it run for 60 seconds without failing.
-Below is a video demonstrating this:
+Here is a link to the video: https://youtu.be/1MHJkvxN8So

 ### Challenge One